A Helpful Guide for Understanding Your Most Powerful Dreams

 While you may initially feel strange after such a dream, you can rest easy knowing that dreams about sex very rarely represent sexual desires.
 In fact, dreaming of having sex with a co-worker or a boss can indicate that you recognize your leadership qualities developing in your waking life.

-Maybe you want more responsibility at work and are looking to deepen a relationship here.
-Maybe you want a more engaged experience at work, which could mean a promotion that puts you in a role you more deeply desire.
+Maybe you want more responsibility at work and are looking to deepen a relationship.
+Maybe you want a more engaged work experience, which could mean a promotion to a role you more deeply desire.

 Solution: If you have these dreams, it might be time to start taking your career more seriously!